ibm-cloud-docs/vpc/pps-about.md

 ![A Private Path exposing a service to a customer](images/private_path_use_case_1.svg "A Private Path exposing a service to a customer"){: caption="A Private Path exposing a service to a customer without using public internet" caption-side="bottom"}

-### Use case 2: Connecting a service to multiple Consumers
+### Use case 2: Connecting a service to multiple consumers
 {: #pps-use-case-2}

 Figure 2 illustrates how to establish a Private Path service with connections to multiple Consumers VPE gateways.